A computerised tomography (CT) scan uses X-rays and a computer to create detailed images of the inside of the body.

 The procedure will usually last 10-20 minutes.

-Injections, infiltrations or biopsies may also be performed under CT guidance, allowing a precise positionning of the needle for optimal therapeutical effect or diagnosis.
+Punctures, infiltrations or biopsies may also be performed under CT guidance, allowing a precise positionning of the needle for optimal therapeutical effect or diagnosis.

 Preparing for a CT scan